erciomunoz/academic-kickstart-1/content/home/fellowships.md

  css_class = ""
 +++

-1. Travel grant to present at the Data-Intensive Research Conference in Minneapolis
+1. ESW Grant, Inter-American Development Bank ($130K)
 + Travel grant to present at the ISI World Statistics Congress in Canada
++ Travel grant to present at the Data-Intensive Research Conference in Minneapolis
 + Travel grant to present at the WIDER Development Conference 2022 in Colombia
 + IPUMS International Research Award 2021 (best graduate student paper)
 + Mario Capelloni Dissertation Fellowship, award ($25K) for students of high academic merit who show exceptional promise in their field, CUNY, 2021